Superrehtard/old_diaspora_wiki/Installing-on-Debian.md

     sudo gem install bundler

-To get bundle work with the system Ruby, you might make a symbolic link:
+To get bundle to work with the system Ruby, you might need to make a symbolic link:

     sudo ln -s /var/lib/gems/1.8/bin/bundle /usr/local/bin/bundle